projectsveltos/.github/profile/README.md

   <img alt="Sveltos sharding" src="https://github.com/projectsveltos/sveltos/blob/main/docs/assets/sharding.gif" width="600"/>
 </p>

 👉 If you like Sveltos or to get updates, [⭐️ star](https://github.com/projectsveltos/addon-controller/stargazers) Sveltos.

+## Cluster Management: Profiles vs. ClusterProfiles

+Projectsveltos offers two powerful tools for managing cluster configurations: **Profiles** and **ClusterProfiles**.
+Understanding their distinctions is crucial for efficient setup and administration.

+**Scope and Visibility:**

+1. ClusterProfiles: Apply across all clusters in any namespace.
+Ideal for platform admins maintaining global consistency and managing settings like networking, security, and resource allocation.
+2. Profiles: Limited to a specific namespace, granting granular control to tenant admins.
+This isolation ensures teams manage, from the management cluster, their managed clusters independently without impacting others.

+**Use Cases:**

+1. ClusterProfiles:
+  - Enforce standardized configurations across all clusters.
+  - Define global policies for networking, security, and resource allocation.

+2. Profiles:
+  - Tailor configurations for specific applications, services, or teams.
+  - Grant tenant admins granular control over their clusters.

 ## Add-ons deployment